What Is Bowel (Intestinal) Obstruction?

 Early signs and symptoms of bowel obstruction include rectal bleeding, diarrhea, and belly cramps.

-Bowel obstruction, also called intestinal obstruction, is a partial or complete blockage of the small or large intestine that results in food or fecal matter being unable to move thorough the intestines.
+Bowel obstruction, also called intestinal obstruction, is a partial or complete blockage of the small or large intestine that results in food or fecal matter being unable to move through the intestines.

 A complete bowel obstruction can be a dangerous condition that can lead to dehydration, kidney failure, tears in the intestinal walls, which can cause abdominal infections, and death of parts of the intestines.